marcoaaz/UMAP-TE/README.md

 ### Interactive UMAP

 The interactive UMAP mini-pipeline requires running:
-1. "merge_Carrasco_db_v2.m" to fuse the original "Zircon Fertility Data.csv" and "External Validation.csv" tables.
+1. "merge_Carrasco_db_v2.m" to fuse the original "Zircon Fertility Data.csv" and "External Validation.csv" tables ([Carrasco-Godoy et al., 2024](https://doi.org/10.5382/econgeo.5086)).
 2. "UMAP_grid_search_v3.ipynb" to run UMAP multiple times on your dataset.
-3. "interactive_UMAP_v1.ipynb" to generate the interactive UMAP plot in the web-browser.
+3. "interactive_UMAP_v1.ipynb" to generate the interactive UMAP plot in your web-browser.

 ## Future updates

 I could provide future custom functionality to this repository (see 'main_functions.py') based on user feedback.
-Contact maaz.geologia@gmail.com for bugs and/or pull requests.
+Contact maaz.geologia@gmail.com for installation issues, bugs and/or pull requests.

 A cool next step would be implementing plots for seeing multi-class supervised learning boundaries (not only binary as below barren/fertile) on the 3D UMAP or PCA space: